schmudde/blog/content/posts/2020-07-21-storing-time-1.md

 ---
 title: Storing Time - Part 1
-description: "On the difficulties of recording and analyzing time in computer systems."
+description: "How to think about and work with time in digital systems."
 author: David Schmudde
 author-email: d@schmud.de
 author-url: http://schmud.de